Clean Water Nashville Overflow Abatement Program’s Designer Frequently Asked Questions (FAQs)

 9. I have heard that the CWNOAP has its own electronic filing system and software.
-If I don’t have that, can I just submit hard copy documents to the Program?
+If I don’t have that, can I just submit hard copy and/or electric documents to the Program?

 - Yes.
 The majority of CWNOAP deliverables are submitted using the Design Submittal Business Process including the Project Work Plan; schedule update; Preliminary Engineering Report; Basis of Design Report; and 30%, 60%, 90%, and 100% Design Submittals.
 However, other documents generated by the Designer are submitted by other means.
 Refer to the Design Submittal BP Quick Guide for instructions on how to submit CWNOAP deliverables via PMIS.

-- Correspondences such as letters, memos, and transmittals are either sent as hard copies to the CWNOAP office or via e-mail to the CWNOAP Project Manager.
+- Correspondences such as letters, memos, and transmittals are either sent as hard copies to the CWNOAP office or via e-mail to the CWNOAP Project Manager with a copy to the PMIS system business processes.
 The CWNOAP Project Manager may forward the e-mail to the project’s mailbox.